Public Cloud and Network as a Service

 Still Waiting for New Silicon

 Silicon is developed in foundries.
 Fab and Fabless engineered chips take years.
 Q1-Q2 of 2013 will bring announcements and more flexibility than what can be done on today’s hardware optimized for distribution.
-I imagine we will start seeing a combination of Hypervisor tunneling over one flat network such as BigSwitch, IBM DOVE and presumably VMWare(Nicira) to name a few on the leading edge of articulating their SDN data center strategies publicly.
-All of those involve tunneling over traditional networks and most using tunneling encapsulations.
+We will start seeing a combination of Hypervisor tunneling over any L2/L3 unbundled network from the likes of BigSwitch, IBM DOVE and the one who started it all VMWare(Nicira).
+By the way, we already do overlay/encaps today.
+The future are encaps, for simplicity and packet preservation.
+Tunneled networks depend on the native network.
 One drawback is the lack of operational visibility from the substrate.
 I would expect to start seeing ASIC/Chipset manufacturers begin to added support for these overlay encapsulations in their data center gear in the next few cycles.
+Usable networking hardware is too far off to even fathom at this point.
+The vSwitch is the early and only foreseeable SDN win to really change networking.
+Hardware cycles will get there but I think it will take an Intel to change it.
+They are the only ones I see really disrupting hardware other then margin deflation.

 It is just the beginning of seeing who can embrace change and who isn’t willing to work themselves out of one opportunity and into a greater opportunity.
 Don’t let vendors explain to you why your needs as a customer is not reasonable, they don’t do that to Google, Facebook, Amazon etc. When was the last field engineer you meet more up to speed on the industry than you?
 Not likely often, the feedback loops of what these product managers get themselves into by convincing everyone their way is the only way is painful to witness.
 There is way to much complexity in anything related to technology to walk around sporting arrogance ego.
 If you are that smart you should be working on a much longer term problem.